Peaches (musician): 1990–1999: Mermaid Cafe, Fancypants Hoodlum, The Shit

-During the early 1990s, Nisker was part of folk trio Mermaid Cafe.
-The name was taken from the Joni Mitchell song "Carey".
-She later released her first solo album, Fancypants Hoodlum, under the name Merrill Nisker in 1995, and subsequently developed the style and persona known as Peaches.
-In 1995, Peaches was in The Shit - a noisy four-piece combo with Chilly Gonzales (a.k.a.
-Jason Beck), bassist Sticky Henderson (later of Weeping Tile and Music Maul), and Dominique Salole (a.k.a.
+During the early 1990s, Nisker was part of a folk trio called Mermaid Cafe.
+The name was taken from the Joni Mitchell song "Carey."

+In 1995, Nisker released her first solo album, Fancypants Hoodlum.
+Later that year, she joined The Shit, a four-piece band with Jason Beck (a.k.a.
+Chilly Gonzales), bassist Sticky Henderson (later of Weeping Tile and Music Maul), and Dominic Salole (a.k.a.
 Mocky).
-Their absurd, highly sexual rock music was a harbinger for what Nisker would become, as it was during this time that she adopted the Peaches name.
-The Peaches moniker was taken from the Nina Simone song "Four Women" where Simone screams at the end, "My name is Peaches!"
-In Toronto, before rising to fame, she lived above the sex shop Come as You Are with fellow recording artist Feist.
-Feist worked the back of the stage at Peaches' shows, using a sock puppet and calling herself "Bitch Lap Lap".
+Every member of the band had a moniker and Nisker's was Peaches, inspired by Nina Simone's song "Four Women" in which Simone screams at the end, "My name is Peaches!"

+In Toronto, she lived above the sex shop Come as You Are with her roommate, Feist.
+Feist sang backup at Peaches' shows, using a sock puppet and adopted the stage name "Bitch Lap Lap."
 The two toured together in England from 2000 to 2001, staying with Justine Frischmann of Elastica and M.I.A.
 M.I.A. went on to video-document Peaches' 2000 US tour and made clothes for the musician, while Peaches inspired M.I.A. to use the Roland MC-505 in her own compositions.

 2000–2002: The Teaches of Peaches

-After creating a six-track EP, Lovertits, Peaches moved to Berlin, Germany.
-While visiting her old friend Jason Beck, who was enjoying modest European success as Chilly Gonzales in his new home base of Berlin, Peaches landed a one-night gig.
-On the merits of that show alone, Berlin's Kitty-Yo label signed her on the spot.
-The label offered her the chance to record a new album, The Teaches of Peaches, back home in Toronto, and the already-completed Lovertits EP was released in the summer of 2000.
+After creating a six track EP, Lovertits, Peaches moved to Berlin, Germany, where she was signed by the Kitty-Yo label.
+The label offered her the chance to record a new album, The Teaches of Peaches, back in her hometown of Toronto, and the already-completed Lovertits EP was released in the summer of 2000.
 The full-length album The Teaches of Peaches was released that fall.
 The album contains her signature song "Fuck the Pain Away".

-Peaches appeared on the British TV show Top of the Pops, but her performance was deemed too racy to be aired.
+Peaches appeared on the British TV show Top of the Pops, but her performance was not aired.

 Nisker signed a European contract with Sony following the release of The Teaches of Peaches.
-She later made a big-budget video for the song "Set It Off", in which she sat in a locker room as her pubic and armpit hair grew to Rapunzel length.
+She later made a music video for the song "Set It Off" in which she sat in a locker room as her pubic and armpit hair grew to Rapunzel length.
 Sony subsequently dropped her.
-"Now they want their money back," Peaches said.

-In 2001, Nisker's 34AA bust was one of the first female busts cast by famous 1960s groupie Cynthia Plaster Caster, who was better known for making molds of male rockers' genitalia.
+In 2001, Nisker's bust was one of the first female busts cast by famous 1960s groupie Cynthia Plaster Caster, who was better known for making molds of male rockers' genitalia.

 In 2002, Peaches appeared in "Hideous Man", a short film directed by John Malkovich.
-The short was created as a showcase for clothing designed by Bella Freud and featured the poetry of Gary Sinise.
+The short film was created as a showcase for clothing designed by Bella Freud and featured poetry from Gary Sinise.